 Ten years ago, Hopwood Gear Ltd invested in an Oxy-Propane gas cutting machine from Kerf Developments.
-Owning a machine that run like a dream with exemplary service support for over a decade was two of the key reasons why the Oldham based subcontractor went back to Kerf for its latest machine, a twin-head water jet machine.
+Owning a profiling machine that runs like a dream with exemplary service support for over a decade was two of the key reasons why the Oldham based subcontractor went back to Kerf Developments for its latest machine, a twin-head water jet machine.

 The 4m by 2m machine immediately cut costs by 50% when processing steel plates up to 150mm thick.
 Additionally, the Scorpion cutting head allowed the Manchester company to ‘semi-finish’ large gears with its impressive precision levels.
 Still in operation after a decade, the Scorpion is still well used today.
 Nowadays, the company has a need for a more flexible machine for processing a wider range of materials at even greater precision levels – enter the Kerf Optima 420 water jet machine.